pjotrekk/lightning/blogpost/blogpost.md

               .accumulatingFiredPanes()
       )
       .apply(
-          "Count lightnings that stroke the ground this minute", Combine.globally(Count.<Document>combineFn()).withoutDefaults())
+          "Count lightning that stroke the ground this minute", Combine.globally(Count.<Document>combineFn()).withoutDefaults())
       .apply("Map to Mongo Document", ParDo.of(new CreateStrikesDocument(windowSize)))
       .apply("Write strikes count to database", MongoDbIO.write()